 Industry Rejects Rating System for Rap Lyrics

-WASHINGTON (AP) _ The recording industry rejected a rating system for rap lyrics, saying Thursday that a voluntary advisory label already alerts parents to lyrics that emphasize sex, violence or drugs.
+WASHINGTON (AP) _ The recording industry says it doesn’t need a rating system for rap lyrics, that a voluntary advisory label already alerts parents to lyrics that emphasize sex, violence or drugs.

-''While a voluntary ratings system may be appropriate for motion pictures, its application to sound recordings would be both inappropriate and impractical,'' Hilary Rosen, president of the Recording Industry Association of America, told a House panel.
+″While a voluntary ratings system may be appropriate for motion pictures, its application to sound recordings would be both inappropriate and impractical,″ Hilary Rosen, president of the Recording Industry Association of America, said in testimony Thursday to a House subcommittee.

 Rosen said the industry has taken seriously its parental advisory program, under which record companies voluntarily put the warning label on new recordings with explicit violence, sex or drug abuse in the lyrics.

 ″Virtually every recording that has been the target of public controversy ... has a voluntary parental advisory on its cover,″ she said, adding that the program ″balances the rights of free expression with the desires for social responsibility.″

 There has been increased debate recently about the significance of rap’s often vulgar and violent lyrics.
 Community activists, academics, police officers and recording industry executives speak of youthful alienation and whether music or society in general is responsible.

 Rep. Cardiss Collins, D-Ill., told a hearing before her Energy and Commerce subcommittee on consumer protection that the violent, anti-women theme of many rap recordings ″dehumanizes relationships.″

 Lawmakers have said they don’t want to censor rap, but they question whether the warning label recording companies voluntarily put on albums with explicit lyrics is sufficient.
 The black and white label reads, ″Parental Advisory: Explicit Lyrics.″